KDE/digikam-doc/supported_materials.rst

 Supported Materials
 ###################

-File formats and devices supported in digiKam
+This section explain the file formats and devices supported in digiKam.

 .. toctree::
    :maxdepth: 2